Ciudad Deportiva Atlético de Madrid: Future sports city

 In 2015, the club announced plans for a new training facility to be built in the city of Alcorcón, 15 km southwest of the Madrid metropolitan area.
 According to the preliminary design of the new sports city, the training centre would accommodate 11 regular-sized training pitches, a stadium with a capacity of 15,000 seats, a medical centre, a dressing room building and a residential building for the players.
-With an area of 1.4 million m^{2}, the new complex would cost about €114 million and be surrounded with a sports club including a golf course, multiple tennis courts and swimming pools, also accommodating a hotel and a shopping centre.
+With an area of 1.4 million m^{2}, the new complex would cost about €114 million and be surrounded by a sports club including a golf course, multiple tennis courts and swimming pools, along with a hotel and a shopping centre.

 Ultimately the club chose a different plan and constructed the Centro Deportivo Wanda Alcalá de Henares (north-east of Madrid) which opened in 2019, primarily for its women's section.